i10x-ai/getopenpay-go/docs/DeleteSubscriptionResponse.md

 NewDeleteSubscriptionResponseWithDefaults instantiates a new DeleteSubscriptionResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSubscription

-`func (o *DeleteSubscriptionResponse) GetSubscription() SubscriptionExternal`

-GetSubscription returns the Subscription field if non-nil, zero value otherwise.

-### GetSubscriptionOk

-`func (o *DeleteSubscriptionResponse) GetSubscriptionOk() (*SubscriptionExternal, bool)`

-GetSubscriptionOk returns a tuple with the Subscription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSubscription

-`func (o *DeleteSubscriptionResponse) SetSubscription(v SubscriptionExternal)`

-SetSubscription sets Subscription field to given value.

 ### GetInvoice